LCC-CIT/CS297-CourseMaterials/CapstoneProjectRequirements.md

 - Use a database

+- Use Bootstrap or another front-end library for layout and styling.

 - Include some kind of graphics such as images, videos or animations.

 - Include a feature requiring some custom (non-framework) code.